a-melino/SQL-World-Life-Expectancy/README.md

 In this phase of the project, various information was gleamed using a variety of SQL queries.
 Some samples of the outputs from these queries can be found within this ReadMe below.
 Additionally, the full table results for the various queries used can be found in the 'eda_outputs' folder of this repo.

-1. The first analysis was to identify the magnitude of improvement in life expectancy over the 15 year period that the data covers.
+1. The first analysis was to identify the magnitude of improvement in life expectancy over the 15-year period that the data covers.
 This query returned the maximum and minimum life expectancy for each country and the difference between them which represents the improvement from 2007 to 2022.
 A sample of the results can be seen in table below which shows the countries which saw the greatest increase in life expectancy.
 ![Output 1](Images/life_expectancy_min_max_difference.png)

 2. Analysis was done to create a two-column table showing the world's overall average life expectancy broken down by year.
-This table shows a steady increase in world life expectancy as an global average.
+This table shows a steady increase in world life expectancy as a global average.

     ![Output 2](Images/life_expectancy_world_yearly_average.png)